aws-powertools/powertools-lambda-dotnet/docs/core/logging.md

 ## Logging incoming event

- You can also explicitly log any incoming event using `LogEvent` parameter.
-The first handler parameter is the input to the handler, which can be event data (published by an event source) or custom input that you provide such as a string or any custom data object.
+When debugging in non-production environments, you can instruct Logger to log the incoming event with `LogEvent` parameter or via POWERTOOLS_LOGGER_LOG_EVENT environment variable.

 !!! warning
     Log event is disabled by default to prevent sensitive info being logged.